This page might contain affiliate links, which will earn us a commission. As an Amazon Associate we earn from qualifying purchases.

 A dedicated pet lover may try everything possible to keep their favorite animals safe and healthy.
 Some of them include a strict regime of proper dieting, housing and annual checkups with an exotic vet.

 Like any other animals, hamsters can suffer from contagious diseases such as rabies.
 As a preventive measure, a vaccine may be the first thing that comes to your mind.

 Unfortunately, there are no commercially available vaccines, which are specifically made for hamsters.
 On that note, most vets will totally reject giving your pet hamster a shot made for cats or dogs.

-Common Hamsters Ailments
+Common Health Issues in Hamsters